8 Criminal law

 The Classical school, based on utilitarian philosophy, that since people are free to act as they wish, deterrence should be provided to assist a person weigh up costs and benefits of their actions, by making the punishment certain, swift, and proportional to the severity of the crime.

 “So people in the Classical school of thought think criminal law exists, or should exist, to send a strong message to outlaws, ‘don’t do it, or you’ll be busted’?”
-Miley asked.
+Mandy asked.

-“That’s right,” Jeremy responded, “by making punishment the same every time such crime was committed, only altered in length by the seriousness of the crime.”
+“That’s right,” Jamie responded, “by making punishment the same every time such crime was committed, only altered in length by the seriousness of the crime.”

 The weakness of the school is ignoring irrationality and unconsciousness.

 “So this means some criminals are too stupid, or just don’t know?”
-Miley asked.
+Mandy asked.

 The positivist school understands crime as being caused by internal or external factors outside of the individual’s control.
 Within positivism is biological, psychological and social positivism.

 “So this is a more empathetic approach?”
-Miley asks, “where theorists say crime occurs not because a person necessarily wants to do crime, but are forced do by other factors?”
+Mandy asks, “where theorists say crime occurs not because a person necessarily wants to do crime, but are forced do by other factors?”

 Biological positivism, also known as the Italian school, was initiated by Cesare Lombroso, an Italian prison doctor, who looked at physiological traits of criminals, noticing similarities of cheek bones, hairline, cleft palate, which tended to indicate criminal tendencies.

 “So this school actually thought the fact people commit crimes is related to the way they are born?”
-Miley asked.
+Mandy asked.